-Summer 2018 Registration is open!
-Students can sign up for more information after the College Welcome during orientation, at the resource fair, or at the SSC Open House.
+Registration for 2019 is now open!
+Students can sign up for more information after the College Welcome during orientation, at the resource fair, or at the Student Success Center Open House.

 What is the program?

 This non-credit, six-day program reviews fundamental concepts and introduces college-level study strategies and skills critical to academic success in MATH 115/122/141/142 and other first-year courses.

 Lectures and sessions are delivered by a UofSC faculty and tutor in an online format.
 ALEKS, a customized learning system, and Blackboard are used to supplement course lectures and provide customized support for each student.

 - Daily 1 1/2 hour pre-calculus lectures with math faculty